moj-analytical-services/rpackage_training/README.md

 Raw data should be a minimal tidy data set.
 Tidy datasets are easy to manipulate, model and visualise, and have a specfic structure; each variable is a column, each observation a row, and each type of observational unit is a table.

-If the data are non-sensitive, then they should be included within the package, as they make it easier for you and collaborators to help develop functions and test your package.
-If the data are sensitive, then create some fake data that looks and feels like the real data to develop your package and write meaningful tests and documentation.
+If the data are non-sensitive, then they should be included within the package as they make it easier for you and collaborators to help develop functions and test your package.
+If the data are sensitive, then create some fake data instead.

 It is beneficial for your data to be within .rda files which store R objects in a format native to R. Compared with e.g. write.csv it: